resource-watch/slate/source/includes/api/_dataset.md

 -------------- | -------------- | --------------
 400            | `<field>`: `<field>` can not be empty | Your are missing a required field value.
 400            | `<field>`: empty or invalid `<field>` | The provided value for `<field>` is invalid.
 This is usually happens if an invalid value type is provided, but certain fields use more advanced validation rules, that may produce this error message if validation fails (ie: on a carto dataset, the `connectorUrl` must contain a valid carto URL).
-400            | provider: must be valid [cartodb, featureservice, gee, bigquery, rasdaman, nexgddp, loca] | Your `provider` value is invalid.
+400            | provider: must be valid <list of valid providers> | Your `provider` value is invalid.
+The `<list of valid providers>` will contain the list of providers that are supported for the `connectorType` you specified.
 401            | Unauthorized  | You are not authenticated.
 If creating a BigQuery dataset, you may also see this message if you are authenticated.
 Refer to the [BigQuery documentation](#bigquery49) for more details.
 403            | Forbidden - User does not have access to this dataset's application  | You are trying to create a dataset with one or more `application` values that are not associated with your user account.